earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-7/how-to/2016-12-06-howto02-refine-plots-R.md

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-7/how-to/2016-12-06-howto02-refine-plots-R/plot-rgb-1.png" title="Remove axes labels." alt="Remove axes labels." width="100%" />

-If we add the axes=T argument, our title plots but we also get the x and y axis.
+If we add the `axes=T` argument to our plot, our title plots but we also get the x and y axis in black which doesn't look nice.
 We don't need those.
-As a work around we can set the x and y axis labels to plot using "white.
-Also we turn off the tick marks.
+As a work around we can set the x and y axis labels to plot using "white" (`col.axis="white"`).
+Also we turn off the tick marks using `tck=0`.

 ```r